rakshitmeshram/CitySurfer/README.md

-# CitySurfer
+# CitySurfer - A Location Recommendation Engine

-CitySurfer is a location recommendation engine that generates recommendations for restaurants, cafes, parks, and tourist attractions based on user filters.
-The app uses the Google Maps API to collect data on various locations and offers a user-friendly interface to search and browse through the results.
+CitySurfer is a machine learning-powered location recommendation engine that helps users discover new and interesting locations in a city.
+The application collects data on various locations such as restaurants, cafes, parks, and tourist attractions using the Google Maps API and generates recommendations based on user preferences and filters.
+The backend of the application is built with Django and Firebase, and the frontend is styled using the Tailwind CSS framework.

 ## Features

+CitySurfer has several features that make it a useful tool for exploring a city:

-- Search for places based on keywords and location
+- Personalized recommendations based on user preferences
-- Filter results by category, rating, and distance
+- Filters for refining search results based on category, rating, and popularity
-- View detailed information for each place, including photos and reviews
-- Get directions to the place using Google Maps
+- Integration with Google Maps for easy navigation to recommended locations
+- User authentication and profile management for personalized experiences
-- Responsive design for mobile and desktop devices
+- Admin panel for managing location data and user accounts

+## Technical Details
+The backend of CitySurfer is built with Django, a high-level Python web framework.
+Django provides a robust and secure foundation for building web applications, and is known for its scalability and flexibility.
+Firebase, a cloud-based mobile and web application development platform, is used as a backend service for handling user authentication and data storage.

+The machine learning model used in CitySurfer is a collaborative filtering algorithm that recommends locations based on the user's past behavior and preferences.
+The model is trained on a dataset of location ratings and reviews, and is updated in real-time as users interact with the application.

+The frontend of CitySurfer is styled using Tailwind CSS, a utility-first CSS framework that makes it easy to rapidly prototype and customize the appearance of the application.
+The user interface is designed to be intuitive and user-friendly, with a focus on simplicity and ease of use.

 ## Requirements